Danielle222/Thesis/README.md

 Candidate: Daniëlle Bakker 0187410

 ## Description project
-Digital privacy and data protection has become an important topic resulting in new laws being made.
-This includes the right for people to access their own personal data and share this with other parties.
-As a responds, companies now give their users the opportunity to download their data as Data Download Package (DDPs) which users can then donate to research studies.
-A recent study used the Google Semantic Location History DDPs to investigate how the COVID-19 pandemic changed travel behavior.
-The problem is that these DDPs contain potential quality issues which can influence the conclusion.
-The aim of this project is to identify these potential quality issues and take them into account by flagging or data imputation.
-The result is a python script that checks if different parts of the data meet set requirements to locate the quality issues.
-This script will count the number of errors and use data imputation where possible.
-This should lead to a more accurate data extraction which would in turn lead to a better understanding of the travel behaviors.
-There are still multiple steps needed to make the extraction as accurate to reality as possible with some perhaps for Google with mobile sensors and algorithms.
+The aim of this project is to identify and improve potential quality issues.
+These scripts will count the number of errors and use data imputation where possible.
+This will lead to a more accurate data extraction which in turn will lead to a better understanding of the travel behaviors.

 ## Requirements
 [Eyra Port POC](https://github.com/eyra/port-poc)